1coderookie/Kobra2ProInsights/docs/hardware/other.md

 ![Sunlu left side](../assets/images/enclosure_Sunlu_left-side_web.jpg)

-I personally use this enclosure for the Kobra Neo I use for printing PLA.
+I personally use this enclosure for one of my Kobra Neos which I use for only printing PLA.
 When printing, I completely open it.
-When not printing, this enclosure acts as a nice protection against dust and hairs of my cats.
+When not printing, this enclosure acts as a protection against dust and hairs of my cats.

+If you're planning on using this type of tent in a really dusty environment though, like in a workshop where you also work with wood or so, I'd strongly recommend to get yourself the tent from SainSmart (see below) instead as the zipper and the whole material is made of a much better quality.

-**SainSmart "Upgraded Large Volume 3D Printer Enclosure"**
+***SainSmart "Upgraded Large Volume 3D Printer Enclosure"***
 The size of this tent style enclosure from SainSmart one is about 54x62x72cm.
-Due to it's height, the enclosure allows the usage of the filament spool holder mounted to the top of the frame.
+Due to it's height, the enclosure allows the usage of a filament spool holder mounted to the top of the frame.

 | SainSmart closed | SainSmart open |
 |:----------------:|:--------------:|